 Do Mosquitoes Bite Through Clothes?

-Wearing tight clothing that’s made with thin fabric will allow the mosquito to get her proboscis between the threads and into your skin.
+Wearing tight clothing made with thin fabric will allow the mosquito to get her proboscis between the threads and into your skin.
 Cotton and linen may not provide the best protection against mosquitoes.

 How To Prevent Mosquitoes Biting Through Your Clothes